She & Him

 She & Him is an American musical duo consisting of Zooey Deschanel (vocals, piano, ukulele) and M. Ward (guitar, production).
-It was formed in 2006 in Portland, Oregon.
+It was formed in 2008 in Portland, Oregon.
 Their first album, Volume One, was released on the independent label Merge Records on March 18, 2008.
 They are commonly associated with the indie-folk resurgence of the mid-2000s, which music critic and professor Eric Harvey described in Stereogum as "childlike, whimsical, earnest, acoustic Starbucks-friendly music like Feist, the Decemberists, Regina Spektor, and Jose Gonzalez."

 History

 Formation

 Deschanel and Ward met on the set of the film The Go-Getter, in which Deschanel had a starring role.
 Martin Hynes, the director, introduced them to each other and asked them to sing a duet for the film's end credits.
 They performed the song "When I Get to the Border" by Richard and Linda Thompson.
 The two bonded over a shared interest in albums produced by George Martin and Phil Spector, as well as certain Ralph Peer groups such as the Carter Family.

 Ward heard Deschanel sing in the film Elf.
-He was surprised to learn that, although she wrote songs, she hadn't pursued a career in music.
+He was surprised to learn that, although she wrote songs, she had not pursued a career in music.
 Deschanel commented in an interview with Venus Zine: "I always thought I would be able to sing and act; but, at a certain point, it became difficult for me to share the music part.
 So I was writing a ton of music, but not really doing anything with it.
 I didn't really know exactly who to collaborate with until I met Matt, and everything seemed to fall into place.”
 Deschanel had done years' worth of home demos, but she was shy about becoming a big-name celebrity.
 On a whim, she sent them to Ward.
 Ward called her a short time later telling her that he would like to record her songs properly.
 Deschanel said in an interview: "I always have loved music, ever since I was really little.
 I just loved to sing."